Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Discussion

 We now discuss what physical implications may follow from the fact that the many-body effects between spinons considered in this work close the gap in the dynamical structure factor $S(\bm{q},\omega)$.
+This gap closing should be interpreted as a magnetic instability of the non-condensed SBMFT spin-liquid state, rather than simply as the realization of a stable gapless spin-liquid spectrum.
+In the Schwinger-boson language, the magnetically ordered phase beyond such an instability is associated with Bose condensation of Schwinger bosons.
+In this sense, the RPA result indicates that interactions beyond the bare SBMFT saddle point drive the system toward an ordered state with an ordering tendency centered near the $\mathrm{M}_{\mathrm{e}}$ point.
 In perturbative studies that incorporate fluctuations beyond SBMFT, it has been pointed out that such beyond-mean-field effects become important near a quantum critical point, and it was shown that the existence of quasi-magnons, which naturally capture the instability of the spin-liquid phase already at the level of the mean-field description, can be discussed within a perturbative treatment of SBMFT.
 Since our perturbative approach is based on a different scheme, we cannot make a fully parallel comparison; nevertheless, we expect that a similar line of reasoning applies in the sense that many-body effects encode the instability of the spin-liquid phase in kagome antiferromagnets.
-In particular, the closing of the gap in $S(\bm{q},\omega)$, which was originally gapped at the mean-field level, is expected to be closely related to the destabilization of the quantum spin-liquid phase.
-Given that the behavior of $S(\bm{q},\omega)$ is tied to the underlying spinon dispersion obtained within SBMFT, the gap closing induced by many-body effects can be interpreted as an overall downward renormalization of the spinon dispersion $\omega_{\bm{k}}$ due to interactions between spinons, thereby suggesting an instability of the spin-liquid phase toward magnetic order.